 These features arise because the structural proteins produced, such as collagen, fibrillin and fibronectin, are not as tightly or evenly knit together when compared to other peoples’ skin.
 The way these structural proteins are made and interact with each other is genetically determined.
 There is nothing that can be done to stop it happening by for example injections of collagen or other such medical intervention.
 General skin care is important, e.g., trying to avoid trauma and allowing time for wounds to heal.

-This is characteristic for all the Ehlers Danlos (EDS) subtypes, except for the Vascular type.
-It is most prominent in the Classic type of EDS, but may be present to a lesser extent in the Hypermobility type and Joint Hypermobility Syndrome (JHS).
+This is characteristic for all the Ehlers-Danlos (EDS) subtypes, except for the Vascular type.
+It is most prominent in the Classical type of EDS, but may be present to a lesser extent in the Hypermobile type and mild or not present in Hypermobility Spectrum Disorder (HSD).
 In the Vascular EDS, the skin is thin and transparent.

 Hyperextensibility is measured by stretching a fold of skin over the back of the hand by pinching the skin between thumb and second finger and pulling the skin fold until resistance is felt.
 Doctors who see a lot of hypermobile and normal people will develop a skill for sensing whether the skin is more extensible than normal.
 On letting go of the stretch the skin should quickly return to its usual shape.
 In a rare group of conditions called cutis laxa syndromes, the skin is redundant and hangs in loose folds, returning very slowly to its former position after being stretched.